How To Make iPhone Apps – Object Oriented Programming and Classes

 @end

 How would you call the method on a Superhero object?
-Well, let’s say you had a variable called otherSuperhero of type Superhero, that was keeping track of an Superhero object.
+Let’s say you had a variable called otherSuperhero of type Superhero, that was keeping track of a Superhero object.
+You would call the Fight method like this:

 int resultingHealth = [otherSuperhero Fight: mySuperhero.Stamina];

-Secondly, the Fight method needs an input of int value type remember?
-So we’re passing in the value in the stamina property of another Superhero object called mySuperhero.
+First of all, we’re calling the Fight method of otherSuperhero.
+Secondly, the Fight method needs an input of int value type, so we’re passing in the value in the stamina property of another Superhero object called mySuperhero.
+Finally, we’re taking the result of the Fight method and assigning it to the variable resultingHealth.

-So since the Fight method takes that value and subtracts 5 from it, the value in resultingHealth will be 4.
+If you remember above in the property section, we set mySuperhero.Stamina = 9.
+Since the Fight method takes that value and subtracts 5 from it, the value in resultingHealth will be 4.

 12. Instances, References And Memory (not the kids card game!)